DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 </details>

 <details><summary>
-16. Listing 4.6 illustrates a problem created by following numeric input with line-oriented string input.
+16. Listing 4.6 (numstr.cpp) illustrates a problem created by following numeric input with line-oriented string input.
 How would replacing:

 ```cpp
 // this:
 cin.getline(address,80);

 // with this:
 cin >> address;

 // affect the working of this program?
 ```

 </summary>

-//cin >> address will read from user only to the space.
+<code>cin >> address</code> will read from user only to the space.
 Data after space will be in the queue;
-Using cin >> address causes a program to skip over whitespace until it finds nonwhitespace.
+Using <code>cin >> address</code> causes a program to skip over whitespace until it finds non-whitespace.
-It then reads characters until it encounters whitespace again.Thus, it will skip over the newline following the numeric input, avoiding that problem.
+It then reads characters until it encounters whitespace again.
+Thus, it will skip over the newline following the numeric input, avoiding that problem.
 On the other hand, it will read just a single word, not an entire line.
 </details>

 <details><summary>
-17. Declare a vector object of 10 string objects and an array object of 10 string objects.
+17. Declare a vector object of 10 string objects and an array object of 10 string objects.</br>
 Show the necessary header files and don’t use using.
 Do use a const for the number of strings.
 </summary>